moderndatacompany/dataos.info/docs/resources/lens/bi_integration/tableau.md

          here: **iamgroot1086a891fef336**  is the **site_id**.

-**Step 2 Go to Tableau:** Access the Explore tab on the left side.
+**Step 2: Go to Tableau:** Access the Explore tab on the left side.
 The required tables and views will be visible in the project.
 In the screenshot below, there are three sources: one for tables and two for views.

 <div style="text-align: center;">
     <img src="/resources/lens/bi_integration/tableau1.png" alt="Superset Configuration" style="max-width: 80%; height: auto; border: 1px solid #000;">
 </div>

-**Step 3 Explore and create visualizations:** Navigate to the Home tab on the left side and click on 'New'.
+**Step 3: Explore and create visualizations** Navigate to the Home tab on the left side and click on 'New'.
 Under this option, select 'Workbook'.

 <div style="text-align: center;">
     <img src="/resources/lens/bi_integration/tableau2.png" alt="Superset Configuration" style="max-width: 80%; height: auto; border: 1px solid #000;">
 </div>

-**Step 4 Connect to data:** After clicking on 'Workbook', the 'Connect to Data' page will be displayed.
+**Step 4: Connect to data** After clicking on 'Workbook', the 'Connect to Data' page will be displayed.
 Select either views or tables and click on 'Connect'.

 <div style="text-align: center;">
     <img src="/resources/lens/bi_integration/tableau3.png" alt="Superset Configuration" style="max-width: 80%; height: auto; border: 1px solid #000;">